Deep Learning for Cancer Prognosis Prediction Using Portrait Photos by StyleGAN Embedding: Results and Discussion

 The survival prediction results are displayed in Table\,\ref{Tab:accuracy}.
-Our approach for continuous survival time prediction using DeepSurv based on StyleGAN photo embeddings achieved a mean concordance index (C-index) of $0.677$ and a mean Brier Score of $0.130$.
+Our approach for continuous survival time prediction using DeepSurv based on StyleGAN photo embeddings achieved for pan-cancer analysis a mean concordance index (C-index) of $0.680$ and a mean Brier Score of $0.200$.
 To put this into perspective, the model's survival predictions are evidently higher than chance.
 This reflects that the model uses key survival features from relevant prognostic facial attributes embedded in the latent vectors.
-As also shown in Table\,\ref{Tab:accuracy}, the DeepSurv model using patient's portraits fed directly through a CNN achieved a C-index of $0.47$ and $0.51$ using the ResNet-18 and the VGG-16 networks respectively.
+As also shown in Table\,\ref{Tab:accuracy}, the DeepSurv model using patients' portraits fed directly through a CNN achieved a C-index of $0.51$ and $0.47$ using the ResNet-18 and the VGG-16 networks respectively.
 In this case, the CNNs failed to extract the needed prognostic information directly from the portrait photos.
+It is worth noting that the comparison methods (i.e., DS+ResNet and DS+VGG with input photo data) used end-to-end training instead of two-step training as our proposed method (i.e., DS+MLP with input combined embedding and clinical data).

-As also shown in Table\,\ref{Tab:accuracy}, survival prediction models based on conventional clinical features achieved a C-index of 0.691 and 0.729 using CoxPH and DeepSurv models respectively, which is comparable to what was achieved by the embeddings of simple 2D portraits.
-Combining clinical features with photo embeddings boosted the C-index to 0.787 highlighting again the complementary prognostic value of StyleGAN's embeddings.
-It is worth mentioning that the combination was done by early fusion, in which the inputs were simply concatenated before feeding them into the network.
-A more advanced fusion method could potentially produce better results, which is our future work.
+As also shown in Table\,\ref{Tab:accuracy}, survival prediction models based on conventional clinical features achieved a C-index of 0.690 and 0.729 using CoxPH and DeepSurv models respectively, which is comparable to what was achieved by the embeddings of simple 2D portraits.
+Combining clinical features with photo embeddings using late fusion boosted the C-index to 0.787 highlighting again the complementary prognostic value of StyleGAN's embeddings.